Energy efficiency

 Monthly / quarterly billing data entered into database, enabling the following:

-- Tariff analysis
+- Tariff analysis;

-- Notifying the building user of high / low consumption and investigating the reasons; providing advice, guidance and support
+- notifying the building user of high / low consumption and investigating the reasons; providing advice, guidance and support;

-- Calculation of performance indicators in order to identify areas for cost effective improvement.
+- calculation of performance indicators in order to identify areas for cost effective improvement.

 Energy audits

-- Detailed investigation of building use, fabric, occupancy, heating and lighting controls
+- Detailed investigation of building use, fabric, occupancy, heating and lighting controls;

-- Measurement of energy flows and performance of plant and equipment
+- measurement of energy flows and performance of plant and equipment;

-- Review of policies and practices for energy management
+- review of policies and practices for energy management;

-- Opportunities identified for investment in energy efficiency measures.
+- opportunities identified for investment in energy efficiency measures.

-Fuel purchasing
+Smarter Fuel purchasing

 The Environmental Management team works with building users to ensure the most cost effective fuel purchasing possible for Council buildings.